0x526f62657274/ORTSOCNetworkMonitor/README.md

 `absolute_max`: the highest acceptable amount of traffic in a single poll, in bytes.

 The script binds to the raw_packet event.
 This may be slow, depending on the amount of traffic, however that was not tested in this project.
 It is intended to be used on a sensor, or other hardware where the traffic going from a sensor can be measured.

 To run the script: `zeek -C -i ens160 traffic_monitor.zeek`, where ens160 is the interface you would like to listen to.

+## C Implementation

+There also exists an implementation using libpcap for this network tool.
+The main benefit of using this would be for performance reasons, because Zeek is simply not as fast when it comes to pipelining large amounts of traffic.
+However, due to security considerations, this version wasn't used.
+However, the files for this version can be found in `libpcap_implementation`